oracle/graal/docs/FAQ.md

 In order to work with Eclipse, use `mx eclipseinit` to generate the Eclipse project files.
-Import not only the Sulong project, but also the Graal, Truffle, and JVMCI projects.
+Import not only the Sulong project, but also the Truffle project.
 You have the choice to either use remote debugging and launch Sulong in mx, or launch Sulong within Eclipse.

 If you use Eclipse to launch Sulong, you have to ensure that all needed packages are on the classpath and all necessary options set.
 You can